 |Application Fee (General)||1200 Rs [Online]|

 |Exam Duration||2 Hours|

-The exam mentions the eligibility criteria of GITAM GAT 2022 in the official notification.
-GITAM GAT 2022 eligibility criteria comprises minimum marks required, subjects and other parameters.
+The exam conducting authorities released the GITAM GAT eligibility criteria along with the official notification.
+Applicants appearing for the exam must check the eligibility criteria of GITAM GAT before filling the application form.
+GITAM GAT 2023 eligibility criteria comprises qualifying examination, minimum marks required and others.
 The eligibility criteria of GITAM GAT will be released separately for UGTP, PGTA and PGP courses.
 To check the eligibility of various courses offered by GITAM University, candidates can refer to the details below.

 GAT UGTP exam is conducted for admission to UG programmes (B.Tech, B.Arch, Dual Degree - B.Tech+M.Tech, and B.Pharmacy) offered at the University.
 Minimum 60% aggregate marks (50% aggregate marks for B.Arch./B.Pharm.) in Mathematics, Physics & Chemistry and First Class or equivalent grade in the qualifying examination (10+2) from a recognised Board (central/state) and rank obtained in GAT (UGTP) exam.